mnelson4/printmyblog/readme.txt

 * background colors, even with gradients and choosable logos
 * two-column layout

-Read more about Print My Blog Pro Print in our [extensive user guide](https://printmy.blog/user-guide/).
+Read more about Pro Print in our [extensive user guide](https://printmy.blog/user-guide/).

-Ready to purchase the Pro Print Service?
-Here's the [pricing page](https://printmy.blog/pricing/), but you can also just try the free version and then make the purchase using the plugin from Print My Blog's Pricing page.
+Ready to purchase the full version?
+Here's the [pricing page](https://printmy.blog/pricing/).

 **Give your story life outside your blog!**